 Black, Indigenous, and People of Color (BIPOC) Plan

-Leaders of Montana State University’s Black Student Union, student organizations representing students of color, and select members of MSU administration have been working together over the past few months to draft a working plan for addressing the needs and concerns of Black, Indigenous, and People of Color (BIPOC) students at MSU.
+Leaders of Montana State University’s Black Student Union, student organizations representing students of color, and select members of MSU administration worked closely together to develop these priorities for addressing the needs and concerns of Black, Indigenous, and People of Color (BIPOC) students at MSU.

-The process of drafting this plan has included delving into specific student challenges, consulting with key campus partners and collaborators to identify barriers and opportunities, exchanging ideas with many individuals, student organizations, and campus groups, and drafting goals and actions that would capture the energy and intentions of the university community.
+The priorities listed above were selected from a broader set of core challenges identified by student representatives.
+The process of drafting this plan included understanding student challenges, consulting with campus partners and collaborators, exchanging ideas with many individuals, student organizations, and campus groups, and drafting goals and actions that would capture the energy and intentions of the university community.

 Frequently Asked Questions